 Add Machine Deployment button in the upper right corner.

-Add Machine Deployment-dialog, which has the same options as at cluster creation time:
+Add Machine Deploymentwindow, which has the same options as at cluster creation time.

-To delete a Machine Deployment use the trash symbol in either the list:
+To delete a Machine Deployment, use the trash symbol in the list.

-But there is a gotcha!
-Deleting a Machine Deployment will delete all nodes at the same time.
-Depending on our replicas and number of nodes, that can lead to a downtime.
+Deleting a Machine Deployment deletes all nodes at the same time.
+Depending on your replicas and number of nodes this can lead to a downtime.

-The Pods will most likely rescheduled to the new host directly, but it is possible that some pod will end up on old nodes.
-This will lead to many rescheduled.
-If that is a problem, it is possible to first cordon all old nodes with
+The pods will be most likely rescheduled to the new host directly, but it might be that some pod will end up on old nodes.
+This will lead to many rescheduled ones.
+If this is a problem, you can first cordon all old nodes with

-kubectl cordon <node name> and then slowly reduce the replicas afterwards.
+kubectl cordon <node name> and then slowly reduce the replicas.